datumorphism/datumorphism.github.io/content/til/programming/python/python-copy-value-or-address.md

 - basics
 tags:
 - Python
-excerpt: Python copy values of scalars but addresses of lists
+summary: Python copy values of scalars but addresses of lists
 ---

 Python allows copying values of a scalar: